obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 yarn lint
 ```

 Make sure you build, test and lint before pushing to the repository.
 Left hook is used to cover these checks before commit and push.
-To run just the markdown lint you can use `yarn run lint-markdown`.
+To run just the markdown lint you can use `yarn run lint:markdown`.

 ## FAQs